ivanyeors/Weight-Lifting-Calculator/App/MUSCLE_INVOLVEMENT_BREAKDOWN.md

 # Comprehensive Muscle Involvement Breakdown

-This document provides detailed explanations for the muscle involvement ratings (0-10 scale) for all 19 exercises in the weight lifting calculator.
+This document provides detailed explanations for the muscle involvement ratings (0-10 scale) for all 19 exercises in the Fitness Calculator.

 ## Rating Scale